 What are the advantages of mobile-optimized eSignatures?

 First-generation eSignature solutions primarily rely on emailing customers PDFs with electronic signature capabilities embedded.
 The problem is that they aren’t mobile-optimized, making it difficult for customers without immediate computer access to sign.
-By the time they do have computer access, valuable time has passed.
+By the time they do have computer access to create a signature on the computer, valuable time has passed.
 During this time, the email may have gotten lost or forgotten, and customer interest may have even changed.

 On the other hand, mobile eSignature solutions provide a lot of benefits for companies who use them.
 That’s because they are: